-- Outcomes: During the Q4 reporting period, WSH and ESH combined completion times decreased resulting in an overall 0.493 days decrease statewide to 13.5 days on average. - Drivers: Due to the COVID-19 pandemic, the demand for jail-based evaluations collapsed in Q2 2020.
+- Outcomes: During the Q1 reporting period, WSH and ESH combined completion times increased moderately (9.6 percent) resulting in an overall 1.3 day increase statewide to 14.8 days on average. - Drivers: Due to the COVID-19 pandemic, the demand for jail-based evaluations collapsed in Q2 2020.
 Evaluation demand, for jail-based evaluations, had not been at this level since Q4 2015.
 This historic collapse in demand [-47.2% in Q2 2020 to 619 evaluations] further serves to illustrate the significance of month-after-month of increases in forensic evaluations and demand for mental health care services that span years and the ways in which this shapes our systems over time.
-In Q3 and Q4 2020, demand for in-jail evaluations showed substantial recovery, relative to O2 2020, as the criminal court systems re-opened, and our partners learned together how to continue serving clients in COVID-19 impacted systems.
+In Q3 and Q4 2020, demand for in-jail evaluations showed substantial recovery, relative to Q2 2020, as the criminal court systems re-opened, and our partners learned together how to continue serving clients in COVID-19 impacted systems.
 In Q2 2021, jail-based evaluations exceeded 1,000 for the first time since Q1 2020, and in Q3 2021, orders soared 25.2 percent above Q2 levels easily besting the record demand level set in Q3 2019.
-Additionally, with the increase of positive cases due to the

-COVID-19 Delta and Omicron variants, an increasing number of evaluation reports exceeded the required time frames due to quarantine requirements at facilities.
-In Q4, Delta began to abate before the substantially more virulent Omicron variant became dominant near the end of Q4.
-With Delta's impacts waning in Q4 and Omicron's most serious impacts deferred until early 2022, Q4 2021 once again saw record numbers of orders (1396), a more modest 4.1 percent increase from Q3 to Q4.
+Q4 2021 case numbers climbed a much more modest (4.1 percent) continuing to set the standard for record high evaluation demand.
+Additionally, with the increase of positive cases due to the emergence of the COVID-19 Delta (Q3 2021) and Omicron (December 2021-February 2022) variants, an increasing number of evaluation reports exceeded the required time frames due to quarantine requirements at facilities.
+In Q4, Delta had just begun to abate before the substantially more virulent Omicron variant became dominant near the end of Q4.
+Even with Omicron's impacts, the use of telehealth technology to complete remote evaluations when jail access was limited, reduced the overall impacts on jail-based outpatient evaluations.
+Seasonal variation also contributed to the modest 4-percent decline in referrals in Q1 2022.
+1340 jail-based evaluations in Q1 is an all-time record high for Q1 (previous high was Q1 2019 with 1,173), traditionally the slowest period of the year for outpatient evaluations, and year-over-year Q1 2022 increased by 43-percent compared to Q1 2021.